BlueMagnificent/baller/README.md

 Libraries such as tween.js, typed.js and Comnlink were added to the project as [webpack externals](https://webpack.js.org/configuration/externals/)

-## ToDo
+## ToDo (Not A Promise)
-* Upgrade the RealityBridge class to become a separate project of its own (this is a todo and not a promise).
+* Upgrade the RealityBridge class to become a separate project of its own.
 * Find a way to tackle some of the physics anomalies.
+* Add support for mobile browsers

 ## License
 MIT